 Sensitivity to the sun.
 Always use strong sunscreen (at least 45 SPF) and do not use tanning beds.

-Nausea, vomiting, fatigue
+Nausea, vomiting, or fatigue.

 If you have a fever over 100.5 F degrees.